koschaos/koschaos.github.io/pages/2025_recap.md

 ## Happy New Year, 2026!

 I hope you are doing well as we start 2026.
-Finally, I actually posted one of these on January 1! 😮‍💨
+I actually posted one of these on January 1, finally! 😮‍💨

 I opened last year's message with ...